willbryant/verm/README.md

 is posted in gzip-encoded, the file will be stored with a `.gz` suffix for compatibility with other webservers, but the path returned will be without the `.gz` suffix.
-Requests for this URL will therefore serve the file with a gzip content-encoding and the original content-type rather than as a gzip file; if the client declares that it does not support the gzip content-encoding, Verm will decompress the file for the client.
+Requests for this URL will therefore serve the file with a gzip content-encoding and the original content-type, rather than as an untyped gzip file; if the client declares that it does not support the gzip content-encoding, Verm will decompress the file for the client.
+The content hash is taken on the uncompressed contents, so two different compressions of the same file will have the same hash, as would uncompressed uploads.

+The write replication system is self-healing - if Verm is restarted before the file is replicated, it will still be replicated because Verm resynchronises file lists after each restart, sending any files locally present that are not on other servers.

+A read replication system also checks for missing files on other servers, so there's no timing hazard where a file is available on one node and not on others in the cluster.